ITF and Slovenia`s Development Cooperation

 The so-called Ukrainian crisis having salient international implications erupted in the aftermath of the 2014 Ukrainian revolution.
 In spite of the Minsk agreements and attempts to provide a peaceful resolution to the conflict, hostilities continue to pose an immediate threat to human security.
 Although we have in the last few months seen a significant reduction of hostilities in certain parts of eastern Ukraine, the political and security situation still remains uncertain.

-At least 9,758 people have so far lost their lives and 22,779 people have been wounded (out of which at least 182 children) in east of Ukraine according to the UN report, while actual numbers are likely to be higher due to severe unexploded ordnance contamination.
+At least 10,225 people have so far lost their lives and 24,541 people have been wounded (out of which at least 182 children) in east of Ukraine according to the UNHCHR statistics, while actual numbers are likely to be higher due to severe unexploded ordnance contamination.
 Humanitarian situation is dire with many people struggling to satisfy the basic needs and with government struggling to provide medical assistance.
 Consequently, ITF has addressed the issue of injured children, by providing physical rehabilitation to a girl, who lost her left leg in 2015 during the conflict in Mariupol, Ukraine.
-Until today, the girl has already undergone two phases of medical rehabilitation, when she also received a below-knee prosthesis.
+Until today, the girl has already undergone three phases of medical rehabilitation, when she also received a regular below-knee prosthesis and a secundary prosthesis to be used in water.
 However, due to her continuous growth, the rehabilitation requires a sustainable and comprehensive approach in order to enhance her general health and well-being as well as help with the long-term reintegration process.
-The project which will continue in years 2017-2018 is co-financed by the Republic of Ireland and private donors.
+The project which will continue in 2018 is co-financed by the Republic of Ireland and private donors.

 Support to mine detection centre (MDC) polyclinic in Kabul, Afghanistan